The DEXA Scan: Body Fat, Muscle, and Bone Density Testing

 Frequently Asked Questions

-How often should I scan?
-Every 8–12 weeks gives enough time for measurable change without wasting money.
+How often should I get a DXA body composition scan?
+Every 8–12 weeks gives enough time for measurable changes in fat mass and lean mass without wasting money.
+For bone density monitoring (non-diagnostic), annual scans are typically sufficient.

 Is it safe if I have metal implants?
 Yes.
-Hip or knee hardware shows up on the image but doesn’t affect safety; results for that limb may be flagged.
+Hip or knee hardware shows up on the image but doesn't affect safety; BMC and BMD results for that limb may be flagged but the scan is still valuable for tracking fat mass and lean mass changes.

-Can kids scan?
+Can kids get DXA body composition scans?
 Children under 18 need guardian consent.
-Pediatric reference charts differ, so discuss goals with the tech first.
+Pediatric reference charts differ from adult norms, so discuss goals with the tech first.

 What about radiation buildup from repeat scans?
 Each whole-body DEXA is under 10 µSv (IAEA).
 Ten scans therefore total about 100 µSv—roughly equivalent to the dose from a single adult chest X-ray (RadiologyInfo).